RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 *So, why do we need to know this to build an emulator?

 All Apple IIs were designed with a data bus driver that alternated CPU and VIDEO to access main memory.
-These bus drivers came with adapted transistor circuitry to cope with electric field effects typically found on larger motherboards.
-These effects, however unsupported by Apple, enabled a few useful hacks that may be handy to emulate.
+These bus drivers came with adapted transistor circuitry to cope with electric field effects typically found on larger motherboards (like capacitance.
+These effects, however unsupported by Apple, enabled a few useful hacks that are fun to emulate.
+One of this hacks is the *vapor lock*, allowing to detect screen blanking events on an Apple II without additional hardware or modification.

     <div style=width:800px>